cyrusimap/cyrus-sasl/docsrc/sasl/components.rst

 Plugins: General
 ----------------

-The Cyrus SASL architechure is very modular, using loadable modules for things such as the mechanism profiles and the database access done by the auxillary property plugins.
+The Cyrus SASL architecture is very modular, using loadable modules for things such as the mechanism profiles and the database access done by the auxillary property plugins.
 This means that it is easy to limit what parts are loaded by a given application, and that third parties can write